ultrahumus9000/ultrahumus9000/README.md

  ⚡ How I think of Coding: Coding is solving puzzles.
 I enjoy spending time working on solutions for these puzzles.

- 🌸 Featured Projects: Nos Cinema, Tetris Game
+ 🌸 Featured Projects:

-Nos Cinema: this is a online booking/management web application for cinema where general guests can see most popular films, buy tickets, modify their infomation and admin can review the newsest cinema and manage their database and check all essential infomation from admin dashboard.
+1. Nos Cinema: this is a online booking/management web application for cinema where general guests can see most popular films, buy tickets, modify their infomation and admin can review the newsest cinema and manage their database and check all essential infomation from admin dashboard.